The Origin of the World

 Banz uses his own little world to formulate questions about the validity

 and truthfulness of perception.
-Where does reality start - both the reality
+Where does reality start - both the

 of the picture, and that of the viewer?
 Where does the world end and